unlock-protocol/unlock/unlock-protocol-com/blog/nfthack-jan22.md

 ### First Prize Winner— NFTpay

 NFTpay allows you to create blockchain-hosted invoices that are hosted for free using IPFS and can be fulfilled with crypto or credit card payments.
-Receipts are auto-hosted as NFT's with no chance of losing an attachment or document showing the time and receipt of purchase.
+Receipts are auto-hosted as NFTs with no chance of losing an attachment or document showing the time and receipt of purchase.
 Receipt and time of purchase are forever retained on Ethereum's network.

-The team used Unlock to create an Ethereum based paywall where a user chooses an eEthereum wallet as the checkout method of choice.
+The team used Unlock to create an Ethereum based paywall where a user chooses an Ethereum wallet as the checkout method of choice.
 [Visit this link if you’d like to learn more](https://showcase.ethglobal.com/nfthack2022/nftpay) about the project and see the team’s amazing demo!

 [![NFTPay thumbnail](/images/blog/nfthack-jan22/nftpay-min.png)](https://showcase.ethglobal.com/nfthack2022/nftpay)